dsmooke/readme-inception/README.md

   * Promises for handling asynchronous behavior

+### Definitions
+The goals above and the application can be further understood with the following definitions:

 **node.js**
 : an implementation of the V8 JavaScript engine without Chrome.
 It allows you to write server-side code using JavaScript.
 This means that you no longer need a browser to run JavaScript.
 You can do so from the command line.
 Node.js ships with a **standard library**.